 That they published Studebaker's exhibit in their report, and failed to note its inaccuracy, is presumably no coincidence.

 There are just too many problems with the testimony regarding the bag for the Commission not to have known something was worng, er, wrong.

-Amazingly, yes.
+We have reasons to believe as much.
 Consider the next section of Lt.
 Day's testimony:

 Mr. BELIN.
 Did you ever get the kind of sample used at the School Book Depository?

 "On June 9, 1964, Lieutenant J.C.
 Day of the Crime Laboratory of the Dallas Police Department, Dallas, Texas, was exhibited the wrapping-paper bag, C10, by Special Agent Vincent E. Drain, Federal Bureau of Investigation.
 After examining this bag, Lieutenant Day advised he could positively identify this bag as the one he and Detective R.L.
 Studebaker found on the Sixth Floor of the Texas School Book Depository Building immediately after the assassination of President Kennedy on November 22, 1963.
 Lieutenant Day stated this paper bag was marked on November 22, 1963 by him.
 This bag was subsequently delivered on November 22, 1963 to Special Agent Vincent E. Drain for transmittal to the Laboratory of the Federal Bureau of Investigation, Washington D.C., for examination."
 (24H418).